kutec/tssync/_drafts/2012-08-10-css-important-guideline.md

 <p style="text-align: left;"><a href="/css" target="_blank">CSS</a> holds the power of styling <a href="http://www.w3.org/TR/html-markup/elements.html" target="_blank">HTML elements</a>.
 It has many <a href="http://www.w3.org/TR/selectors/" target="_blank">selectors</a> and all behaves as per their specificity or weightage. <a href="http://teckstack.com/how-to-deal-with-issues-in-css-specificity">CSS specificity</a> is a deep subject but this article will focus on the CSS !important property in terms of the best practice.</p>

 <h2 style="text-align: left;">What is CSS Important</h2>
 It was December 17, 1996, when <a href="http://www.w3.org/TR/REC-CSS1-961217#important">CSS !important</a> declaration has been introduced.
-And we still have it alive within our stylesheets. !important helps developers to overrides CSS properties.
+And we still have it alive within our style sheets. !important helps developers to override CSS properties.
 But to be frank, using !important is not a good practice.
 <h3>Syntax</h3>
 <pre class="prettyprint">header {
    baackground-color: #000; /* Black color */